Key Points

 Whether your dog is frolicking at the local park, romping around in the backyard, or coming along for a hike in the woods, they can pick up fleas or ticks without your knowledge.
 Areas with tall grass or dense woods are especially risky for tick encounters.
 Fleas can jump from another infested animal to your dog, so be wary if you’re in close contact with other pets or visiting areas where wildlife is present.

-How to protect your dog from fleas and ticks
+How to protect your dog from fleas & ticks

-Learning how to protect your dog from ticks and fleas is the first step toward prevention.
+So, how do you keep your pets safe and your home bug-free?
 You can prevent these pests from landing on your dog in the first place, or treat the infestation after it happens — most dog owners will prepare for both stages of prevention and treatment just in case.

 Oral parasiticides